-Mr. Conway, has formed S. J. Conway & Company and has brought in two men he met in Harvard Business School, Stephen J. Swain, and Nigel Denscombe (through an alliance with his own financial services company, Denscombe & Co., Inc.), as managing directors.
-William S. P. Cotter, an associate director, rounds out the team.
+Mr. Conway, who is 39 years old, has formed S. J. Conway & Company and has brought in two men he met in Harvard Business School, Stephen J. Swain, 37, and Nigel Denscombe, 36, as managing directors.
+William S. P. Cotter, 50, an associate director, rounds out the team.

 Mr. Boesky, the New York financier, who headed the corporation that bore his name, is known for his risk arbitrage, and Mr. Conway is schooled in that discipline.
 Opening his own firm, however, represents another kind of risk - "check back in six months to see how it worked out," Mr. Conway said - but he thinks he sees an unexplored niche in the investment banking business.